siyuanwu99/siyuanwu99/README.md

 - 🖋️ I am pursuing my MSc Robotics degree at 🏫️[TU Dleft (MSc Robotics)](https://www.tudelft.nl/onderwijs/opleidingen/masters/rb/msc-robotics/) from September, 2021.
 Previously I obtained my Bachelor's degree in Automation (Qian Xuesen's class, with honors) in 2021 from 🏫️[Xi'an Jiaotong University](http://en.xjtu.edu.cn/)(XJTU), China.
 In 2020 I was a visiting student in 🏫️University of Edinburgh studying Informatics.

 - 🌱 As a new learner to robotics, I am interested in **drones**, **planning**, **optimal control** and **optimization**.
-- 🔭 Now I am working on **MAV planning in dynamic environment** at TU Delft.
-In 2021 I worked on **event-based perception** as my bachelor thesis, supervised by Dr. Fei Gao, at [FAST](http://www.zju-fast.com/) lab, 🏫️Zhejiang University. *We did a lot of cool things to push the boundary of quadrotors there!*
+- 🔭 Now I am working on **multi-MAV planning in dynamic environments** at TU Delft.
+In 2021 I worked on **event-based perception** as my bachelor thesis, supervised by Dr. Fei Gao, at [FAST](http://www.zju-fast.com/) lab, 🏫️Zhejiang University.
+I originally intended to stay in Delft to continue working on multi-robot motion planning after graduation, but had to abandon the plan due to failing the background check conducted by the Dutch government.
 - 💬 I’m looking for PhD positions in robotics（especially in robot planning).
 I’m always up for academic discussions and collaborations!
 Feel free to contact me with any questions and let’s make progress together!